DibashMajumder/blog-application/README.md

 #### Cloning The GitHub Repository

-The recommended way to get MEAN.js is to use git to directly clone the MEAN.JS repository:
+The recommended way to get this project is to use git to directly clone the repository:

 ```
 https://github.com/Dibash7/blog-application.git
 ```

-This will clone the latest version of the MEAN.JS repository to a meanjs folder.
+This will clone the latest version of the blo application repository to a folder.

 #### Downloading The Repository Zip File

-Another way to use the MEAN.JS boilerplate is to download a zip copy from the master branch on GitHub.
+Another way to use the project is to download a zip copy from the master branch on GitHub.

 ### Quick Install

-Once you've downloaded the boilerplate and installed all the prerequisites, you're just a few steps away from starting to develop your MEAN application.
+Once you've downloaded the project and installed all the prerequisites, you're just a few steps away from starting to develop your Blog application.

-The boilerplate comes pre-bundled with a package.json and bower.json files that contain the list of modules you need to start your application.
+The boilerplate comes pre-bundled with a package.json file that contain the list of modules you need to start your application.

 To install the dependencies, run this in the application folder from the command-line: